Ordering · 6 min read

 Frequently asked

-No. A staff member taps each transition, which keeps the board honest — a status always reflects a real action.
-The one exception is kitchen mode, where marking the last item ready moves the whole order to ready automatically.Do we have to use the out-for-delivery status?
+The flow is designed to move forward in order so nothing gets lost.
+A staff member taps each transition, which keeps the board honest — a status always reflects a real action.
+The one exception is kitchen mode, where marking the last item ready moves the whole order to ready automatically.
+Completing in the kitchen is what releases it to the runner.Do we have to use the out-for-handoff status?